Louisville Bankruptcy Attorney

 How to Qualify for Chapter 7 Bankruptcy- Explained in Video

-Most people need to discharge unsecured debt quickly and get back to work.
-Chapter 7 bankruptcy is easier, quicker, and less expensive than filing a Chapter 13.
-Something horrible like a lost job, death in a family, disability or divorce is often the cause of debt.
-Bankruptcy is the ultimate cure for debt.
+Seventy Percent of Debtors must discharge unsecured debt quickly and return to their lives in a Chapter 7 bankruptcy.
+Chapter 7 is easier, quicker, and less expensive than filing a Chapter 13.
+Something horrible like a lost job, death in a family, disability, or divorce is often the cause of excess debt.
+Chapter 7 Bankruptcy is the ultimate cure for unsecured debt when you have substantial equity in your property.

 Over 95% of the people we see qualify for Chapter 7.
-But you can only file one Chapter 7 every eight years from the date the first case was filed until the following Chapter 7 case is filed.
-If you know the rules, you will be able to make sure you qualify for Chapter 7 bankruptcy, and you don’t have to spend three to five years repaying all your disposable income in Chapter 13.
-These rules tend to revolve around not having the income to fund a chapter 13 and not having too much equity in property.
+However, you can only file one Chapter 7 every eight years from the date the first case was filed until the following Chapter 7 case is filed.
+If you know the rules, you can ensure you qualify for Chapter 7 bankruptcy, so you don’t have to spend five years repaying all your disposable income in Chapter 13.
+The rules to qualify for a Chapter 7 bankruptcy tend to revolve around not having the income to fund a Chapter 13 and not having too much equity in property.

-When was the last time you increased your net worth from 20,000 to 50,000 within 8 hours and 45 days?
-While you increase your net worth, you also increase your credit score.
-That is exactly what most Chapter 7 cases do.
+When was the last time you increased your net worth from 20,000 to 100,000 or more within 8 hours and 45 days?
+With bankruptcy, most Debtors increase their net worth, and you also increase your credit score.
+That is precisely what most Chapter 7 cases do.
 Probably never.

-You probably never made so much money in so short a time for so little you invested.
-The attorney fee runs about 1400 for a single person and 1600 for a couple in 2022 plus the filing fee.
-The perfect conditions for a Chapter 7 occur when you have a large amount of unsecured debt and little to no income and assets.
+You probably never made so much money in so short a time for so little you invested in your time and money.
+The attorney fee runs about $1400 for a single person and 1600 for a couple in 2022 plus the filing fee of $338.
+The perfect conditions for a Chapter 7 occur when you have a large amount of unsecured debt and little to no income and equity in your assets.
 Over 99% of people never lose any assets.
-You can keep over 28,900 equity in your home using federal exemptions.
+You can keep over 28,900 in equity in your home using the federal exemptions.

 How to Qualify for Chapter 7 Bankruptcy

 About 97% of Americans qualify for Chapter 7 bankruptcy.
-But attorneys are paid 3 to 4 times more for Chapter 13 cases.
-If you time your bankruptcy, increase the reasonable expenses and decrease the prior six months of average monthly income, it usually is easy to qualify.
+However, attorneys are paid 3 to 4 times more for Chapter 13 cases.
+If you time your bankruptcy, increase the reasonable expenses, and decrease the prior six months of average monthly income, it is usually easy to qualify.
 To avoid filing Chapter 13, you need to know why some people are forced to file Chapter 13.

 One of the problems with filing a Chapter 7 is the upfront cost.
-The minute you file for Chapter 7 bankruptcy, your pre-petition debts become uncollectible.
-This includes any attorney fees for work which is done pre-petition.
-So if the attorney does the work on your case before filing, he can’t collect after you file.
+When you file for Chapter 7 bankruptcy, your pre-petition debts become uncollectible.
+This includes any attorney fees for work that is done pre-petition.
+So, if the attorney works on your case before filing, he can’t collect after you file.
 Doing that is a violation of the stay and an ethics violation.
 His fees are no different than a credit card debt and are discharged at the end of a Chapter 7 case.

 bankruptcy chapter 7Reasons to Consider Avoiding Chapter 13

-Attorneys are paid far more for Chapter 13 than Chapter 7 (about 4000-4500).
-Because of this, some law offices ensure most of their clients are placed in Chapter 13.
-You automatically qualify for a Chapter 7 bankruptcy if your current monthly income is less than the average monthly income for your family size.
+You automatically qualify for Chapter 7 bankruptcy if your current monthly income is less than the average monthly income for your family size.
 Even if your current monthly income is above average, you can qualify if you have no significant excess gross income after deducting reasonable and necessary monthly expenses.
 This page has the average amounts for your budget in 2020.
-For the up to the date qualifying amounts in Kentucky call our office.
+For the up-to-date qualifying amounts in Kentucky, call our office.
+Toni has it taped to her monitor.

 We review your monthly expenses in our office for allowed expenses and include costs other law offices often forget.
 Some attorneys may disallow 401k retirement expenses, but we expense any reasonable deductions for retirement.
-There are often-overlooked expenses, which may help you qualify for chapter 13.
+There are often-overlooked expenses that may help you qualify for Chapter 13.
 This can include private school expenses for a disabled child and other costs.

 Why Do You Have to Review the Expenses?